-Chinese social media apps have more diverse roles relative to their Western counterparts.
+Chinese social media platforms have more diverse roles relative to their Western counterparts.
 Chinese social media apps have functionalities for e-commerce and online monetary transactions.
-Chinese social media apps also have gaming and entertainment functions, similar to some apps in the West.
-In other words, social media apps in China have something to offer every consumer.
+They have gaming and entertainment functions, similar to some social media in the West.
+In other words, social media apps in China have something to offer to all Chinese Internet users.

 Indeed, e-commerce functions aren’t exclusive to online marketplaces in China, social media are in the game too.
 This functionality is beefed up in the country to the point where each app has a place in a commercial ecosystem unseen in many countries.
 This has led to the popularization of social eCommerce in the country.

 In China, there are many social media apps.
-For your convenience (and success in the country), we’ve narrowed your choices down to these top six.
+For your convenience (and success in the country), we’ve narrowed your choices down to these top ten.

 To get an idea of what Weibo is, all you need to do is imagine a combination of Twitter and Facebook (or Instagram, whichever you use more for marketing).
 In a way, Sina Weibo is China’s answer to Twitter in the sense that the platform’s users can post under hashtags.

 Two things make Weibo an excellent app for social media in China and brand promotion.
-First, as of 2020, Weibo has at least 520 million active users.
-Equally impressive is the app’s mobile penetration, with 91% of the users being mobile users.
+First, as of 2023, Weibo has at least 573 million monthly active users.
+Equally impressive is the app’s mobile penetration, with 94% of the users being mobile users.
 This is a statistic worth paying attention to especially if you’re targeting mobile users in China (and you should).

 The other attractive quality of Weibo for investors is how engagement is easy on the app.
 Engaging with consumers is possible and easy because brands can create official verified accounts.
 Hence, if you sign up for a Weibo business account, you’ll be able to create a page for brand awareness and customer engagement.

-Xiaohongshu is a social media platform but with a twist — an added eCommerce twist, that is.
+Xiaohongshu or Little Red Book is a social media platform but with a twist — and added eCommerce twist, that is.
 Xiaohongshu allows marketers to list products for sale under user accounts.
-Companies can sign up for e-commerce accounts with the platform.
+Companies can sign up for e-commerce accounts with the e-commerce platform.

 The reviews can also include media showing their use and experience with the product.
 This enables potential buyers of a product to make purchasing decisions accordingly.

 Douyin has exploded into one of the most popular video apps and platforms today.
 If you’re not familiar with this Chinese social media app, you’ll know it by a different name — TikTok.
-DouYin/TikTok together have cumulated more than 800 million users worldwide.
-In China, the app count 608 million users as of 2021
+DouYin/TikTok together has accumulated more than 800 million users worldwide.
+In China, the app counts 700 million monthly active users as of 2023.